keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

     * `shipyard_quality_gates.yaml`
     * `slo_quality-gates.yaml`
-    * `lighthouse-source-prometheus.yaml` (for Prometheus only)
+    * `lighthouse-source-prometheus.yaml` (Prometheus only)

 * **Bring your own monitored service**: This tutorial is slightly different compared to the others because you need to bring your own monitored service depending on the monitoring solution you want to use.
-For the sake of clarification, this tutorial uses project *musicshop* and service *catalogue* meaning that you must adapt the commands to match your project and service name.
+For the sake of clarification, this tutorial uses a service called *catalogue* from the project *musicshop* meaning that you must adapt the commands to match your service and project name.

     <details><summary>*Details for a service monitored by Prometheus*</summary>
     <p>

     * requirements for Prometheus

     </p>